FEASTorg/FEASTorg.github.io/index.md

 ---

 {: .warning }
-> This project is in its infancy and under heavy development.
-Specifications, APIs, and documentation are subject to change.
-See [CHANGELOG]({% link CHANGELOG.md %}) for current development status and updates.
+> This project is in an early stage and under active development.
+Specifications, APIs, hardware implementations, documentation, and any other content may change at any time.

 ---

 ## What is FEAST?